 Single Arm Chest Press

-The chest press again is not one of the most common exercises that will come to mind improving your core strength - but don’t rule it out.
-This itself has a variation of the most basic function of the exercise that you can use to make sure that your core is doing more work than ever before.
+Again, the chest press is not one of the most common exercises that will come to mind for improving your core strength – but don’t rule it out.
+This itself has a variation of the most basic function of the exercise you can use to ensure that your core is doing more work than ever before.
 By using one dumbbell at a time in one hand, your core has to act fast to keep you still and stop the weight from essentially knocking you off balance so hard that you have to twist.
 It really does work.

-Squats, like the lunges that are involved above, do have a variation that makes them ideal for core strength building.
+Like the lunges that are involved above, squats do have a variation that makes them ideal for core strength building.
 If you add the incredible piece of gym equipment that is the half ball into the mix, it’s going to have a huge impact on the involvement your core has throughout the exercise, and it will really do some awesome work.

 You’ll need to hit your muscles even harder just to be able to do the exercise.
 The weight that you use will make it feel easy to fall forward, and this is where your lower back and your abs will have to work overtime to keep you safe throughout the exercise!